SobanImran22/SobanImran22/README.md

 - 👋 Hi, I’m @SobanImran22.
-- 👀 I’m interested in frontend development.
+- 👀 I’m interested in Full Stack Web Development.
-- 🌱 I’m currently learning back end developmaent.
+- 🌱 I’m currently Full Stack Web Development With AI Developmaent.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 03297950161.
+- 📫 You Can Also Contact Me Through chohansoban22@gmail.com

 <!---